 Integrity is a critical part of democratic governance.

 Election monitors have been deployed to ensure that elections are free, fair, and competitive.
 Monitory institutions or watchdog bodies have been institutionalized to scrutinize abuses of power.
 In the field of democratic innovations, however, discussions about integrity of innovative forms of citizen participation have yet to be mainstreamed.
 While there have been advanced discussions about what makes high quality processes, more can be done in discussing what it means to convene a deliberative process with the highest standards of integrity.
+This is timely considering the growing popularity of deliberative processes.
+As the field of practice takes steps towards the mainstream, greater resources and higher political stakes are put into them.
+This increases their vulnerability to abuses of power.

 How can we convene a deliberative process with the highest standards of integrity?